Github2k10/Java_Notes/Modifiers.md

 > *Answer:* A class in the same package can access all variables with the 'default', 'protected', and 'public' access modifiers declared in another class within the same package.

 <br> <br>

+**7. What access types of variables can be accessed from a Class in Different Package?**
+> *Answer:* A class in the different package can access all variables with the 'default', 'protected', and 'public' access modifiers declared in another class within the same package.

+<br> <br>